ElecAS

 When a grid-connected inverter exports active power, current flows back through the inverter AC cable, the final subcircuit, the submain and the consumer mains toward the point of supply.
 The IR + IX impedance of every conductor between the inverter and the network lifts the inverter terminal voltage above the nominal supply voltage.
 The rise is exactly the mirror image of voltage drop — same impedance values, same length, but in the opposite direction.

-AS/NZS 4777.1:2016 Clause 3.4 limits the rise from the inverter AC terminals to the point of supply to 2% of nominal voltage at maximum continuous output.
+AS/NZS 4777.1:2016 Clause 3.3.3 limits the rise from the point of supply to the inverter a.c. terminals to 2% of nominal voltage, calculated at the rated current of the IES.
 On a 230 V single-phase system the limit is 4.6 V; on a 400 V three-phase system the line-to-line limit is 8 V (or 4.6 V line-to-neutral).
 The reason the limit is tight is that the inverter monitors voltage at its own terminals: as the rise approaches the AS/NZS 4777.2 over-voltage trip point (255 V default on 230 V), the inverter starts curtailing output (volt-watt response), and a few volts of cable rise turns into kilowatt-hours of lost generation across a year.

 The 2% inverter path — what the limit actually covers